 - Sustainable Communities: community development, food hubs, local and regional food systems, social capital, sustainability measures, values-based supply chains

-The College of Agriculture and Life Sciences at Virginia Tech and the School of Agriculture at Virginia State University are strongly committed to the SARE Professional Development Program.
+The College of Agriculture and Life Sciences at Virginia Tech and the School of Agriculture at Virginia State University are strongly committed to the objectives of the SARE Professional Development Program.
 Virginia Tech and Virginia State University continue to host and sponsor professional development workshops and programs each year.
-These workshops and programs help build interest and strengthen the implementation of sustainable methods and practices across Virginia, especially in the areas of ecological soil management, cover cropping, community food systems, and overall market diversification for meat, milk, vegetable and fruit producers.
-There continues to be strong consumer interest in how food is produced and where food comes from.
-Additionally, there is more interest in community, local and regional food systems that encourage more community-focused farm-to-market connections, which can strengthen and foster sustainable agriculture efforts.
-Virginia Cooperative Extension, through our SARE initiatives, organizational partnerships and professional development program, seeks to serve all of agriculture and fully integrate sustainable farming practices that emphasize the social, economic and environmental components of sustainability throughout the food system.
-We will continue to provide the most current and best scientific information and research so that producers and citizens can make the best choices which suit their individual and community objectives.
+These workshops and programs help build interest and strengthen the implementation of sustainable methods, practices, and research across Virginia, especially in the areas of ecological soil management, cover cropping, community food systems, and overall market diversification for meat, milk, vegetable and fruit producers.
+There is strong consumer interest in how food is produced and where food comes from.
+Additionally, there is more interest in community, local, and regional food systems that encourage more community-focused farm-to-market and value chain connections, which can strengthen and foster sustainable agriculture and food systems efforts.
+Virginia Cooperative Extension, through our SARE initiatives, organizational partnerships, and professional development program, seeks to serve all of agriculture and fully integrate sustainable farming practices that emphasize the social, economic and environmental components of sustainability throughout the food system.
+We continue to provide the most current and best scientific information and research so producers and citizens can make choices which best suit their individual and community objectives.

-• at least one hundred Agriculture Extension Agents (VCE)
+• One hundred twenty Agriculture Extension Agents (VCE)

 • Twenty Farm Service Agency (FSA) personnel and Farm Credit system personnel

-• Fifty Natural Resource Conservation Service (NRCS) and Soil and Water Conservation
+• Eighty Natural Resource Conservation Service (NRCS) and Soil and Water Conservation District (SWCD) personnel